samipshresthaq/date-picker/README.md

 	You can use different features of date picker by sending an object to date picker as argument. eg: var options = {
 			multipleDate : true,
-			minDate: '8/10/2015',
+			minDate: '2017-03-18',
-			maxDate: '8/3/2016',
+			maxDate: '2017-05-28',
 			format : 'mm-dd-yy',
 			animation: 'bounceIn',
-			headingBackground: '#223922',//removed
-			bodyBackground: '#796423',//removed
-            activation: 'always-on',
+            activation: 'alwaysOn',
             singleCalendarMode: true,
             showCurrentDate: false,
             preDates: ['2017/3/1','2017/3/15','2017/3/14'],//yyyy-mm-dd
-            preDatesClickable: true
+            preDatesClickable: true,
+            setWeekHoliday: false,
+            holiday: 'saturday',
+            disableClickToggle: true,

+            callback: function(date){
+                console.log(date);
+            },
+			headingBackground: '#223922',//removed
+			bodyBackground: '#796423'//removed
 		}
 		$('#yourSelector').datePicky(options);

 	The different types of feature are:

 	- _Multiple Date_
-		If set to true you can select multiple date from date picker.
+		If set true you can select multiple date from date picker.
+By default it is enabled. eg. __multipleDate : true__

 	- _Minimum Date_
-		If defined the date older than the minimum dates are disabled.
+		If set, the date older than the minimum dates are disabled. eg. __minDate: '2017-03-18'__ (Format yyy-mm-dd )

 	- _Maximum Date_
-		If defined the date later than the maximum dates are disabled.
+		If set, the date later than the maximum dates are disabled. eg. __maxDate: '2017-05-28'__ (Format yyy-mm-dd )

 	- _Date formats_
-		You can get different types of date format by passing the argument format.
+		You can display different date formats by passing the format option.
-		The different types of available date format are:
+		The available date formats are:
 			1. DD/MM/YYYY (08/12/2014)
 			2. MM/DD/YYYY (08/24/2019)
 			3. DD-MM-YYYY (08-12-2014)